 Our deepest fear is not that we are inadequate.
 Our deepest fear is that we are powerful beyond measure.
 It is our light, not our darkness, that most frightens us.
 We ask ourselves, Who am I to be brilliant gorgeous, talented, fabulous?
 Actually, who are you not to be?
 You are a child of God.
 Your playing small does not serve the world.
 There is nothing enlightened about shrinking so that other people won't feel insecure around you.
 We are all meant to to shine, as children do.
 We were born to make manifest the glory of God that is within us.
 It's not just in some of us; it's in everyone.
 And as we let our own light shine, we unconsciously give other people give permission to do the same.
 As we are liberated from our own fear, our presence automatically liberates others (from A Return to Love by Marianne Williamson).

 I am a child of God.
 YOU are a child of God.
 We are brilliant, gorgeous, talented and fabulous.
-God has formed us each in his image, my friends.
+God has formed us each in the Creator's image, my friends.
 So, if you doubt any or all of these things, please hear me today.
 You are amazing!

 <- Here are some of the amazing women from Redbud Writers Guild that let their light shine around me this weekend and allowed me to fully receive permission to let my light shine too.